sondreluc/react-under-the-hood/chapters/chapter_3.md

 # React's Design Under the Hood

 ## Virtual DOM Diff Algorithm

+React does not do a total re-render of the whole application on every state change

 React doesn't exactly re-render the whole app on every state change: it only changes the parts that need to change.
 But how does it do that exactly?